crazycodenaut/jump/README.md

 [JumpTo("aliasname", "Description goes here")]
 ````

-to static methods in your Program class that you'd like to begin executing logic in when the
+to static methods in your Program class that you'd like to begin executing logic in.
+Then, when the end-user executes runs your program, like

+` YouProgram.exe aliasname arg1 arg2 arg3 `

+Then it will automatically jump to that location.